mvolkmann/blog/src/z.md

 ## Fonts

-Everything looks better in the terminal when you configure it to use a nice font!
+Everything looks better in a terminal that is configured to use a nice font!

 Personal preference certainly enters in here.
-I prefer to use a monospace font where all characters have the same width.
+I prefer to use a monospace font, meaning all characters have the same width.
-I also like fonts that support ligatures which Google describes as follows:
+I also prefer fonts that support ligatures which Google describes as follows:

 > A ligature is a glyph that combines the shapes of
 > certain sequences of characters into a new form
 > that makes for a more harmonious reading experience.

+For example, an exclamation point followed by an equal sign (meaning not equal) is replaced by an equal sign with a slash through it.

 My current favorite font is {% aTargetBlank "https://www.nerdfonts.com/font-downloads", "FiraCode Nerd Font" %}.